So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 They can climb, double hop, and do all sorts of cool movements.

-It’s entertaining to watch or interact with chinchillas.
+It’s entertaining to watch and it is always a blast to interact with my chinchilla.

 Especially with the younger kids if you can keep them calm enough or teach them to play nice to avoid scaring your chinchilla.